Amourspirit/python-ooouno-ex/ex/auto/writer/odev_build_form2/README.md

 This example also demonstrates adding a rectangle to the draw page as a background to the form.

-See also [Build Form2](../../draw/odev_build_form/) that demonstrates how to build a form from code and attach form to a database in Draw.
+See also Draw [Build Form](../../draw/odev_build_form/) that demonstrates how to build a form from code and attach form to a database in Draw.

 **Example code for creating a form and inserting controls**